p1xel8ted/UltrawideFixes/Wonder Boy Returns Remix/README.md

 Tested against retail Steam version @ 3440x1440.

 ## 🚩 Notes
 - This game has really janky resolution control.
-I've forced it at an engine level and a game level, but it stil renders at 1920x1080 (you can verify in SpecialK); but the aspect is still correct...
+I've forced it at an engine level and a game level, but it still renders at 1920x1080 (you can verify in SpecialK); but the aspect is still correct...
 - If you force the resolution to your native resolution using SpecialK, the game black screens.

 ## Features